Best Of19 min read

 Cons:

-• Custom panel lacks the power features of cPanel for advanced users
+• Custom panel lacks cPanel's advanced features for power users

-• Performance is middle-of-the-road — don't come here looking for speed records
+• Performance is middle-of-the-road — not a speed leader

 Detailed Feature Comparison Matrix